William-Blackie/extractive_Skip-Thought_summariser/README.md

-#Extractive_Skip-Thought_summeriser
+# Extractive_Skip-Thought_summariser
 A final year project for the University of the West of England.
-This module allows users to summerise a URL or a textfile.
+This module allows users to summarise a URL or a testfile using pre-trained Skip-Thought vectors for more details of training please see below.

-The summeriser itself can be found [here]() as a stand alone module with instructions for training,
+This summariser builds upon the original work of Ryan Kiros and others to build an extractive summariser and is tailored for deployment in a Django webserver although others may work.

+The summariser itself was trained using a sample of an english Wikipedia dump and then after roughly two weeks of training implemented vocuablary expansion using Facebook's Fast-Text vectors increasing the vocabulary greatly.

+The front-end Django web-server I made can be found [here.](https://github.com/William-Blackie/Extractive_Skip-thought_Summeriser) This solution offers more of a complete interaction with this module as text file summation is coupled with using an WSGI request to invoke the methods, although article summation via web scraping will still work.

-##Getting started
+## Getting started
 To get started you will need:

-###Hardware
+### Hardware
-For Skippy:
+For Summation:
 * 8GB of ram, more is better.
 * A recent CPU
-* Around X of storage.
+* Around 20GB of storage.

-For training skipthoughts:
+For Training:
-* please see my [skipthoughts repo](https://github.com/William-Blackie/Extractive_Skip-thought_Summeriser) for instructions.

-###Software
+* Minimum 16GB of ram, more is better.
+* A recent CPU
+* Around 20GB of storage + however big your corpus and vectors if you are doing the vocabulary expansion step.

+### Software

 [git bash](https://gitforwindows.org/) - to clone the repo.